13 Of The Best Songs About Running Away And Escaping

 Running away can be symbolic of discovering new things about yourself, reflecting on what you left behind, or aspirations of a hopeful future.
 It can be about regret in past relationships or embarking on new ones.

-The songs above capture the theme in different ways.
+The songs above captured the theme in different ways.
 Listen to them and open yourself up to the subject of running away to discover what those words mean to you.

 Photo of author